skybrud/AngularPoweredUmbracoFrontend/README.md

 24daysinumbracodemo
 ===================

-A demosolution showing how to handle Umbraco 7 and a AngularJS frontend
+A demosolution showing how to handle Umbraco 7 and a AngularJS frontend.

+You can also check it out here: http://24days.skybrud.dk/

 ### Get it up and running ###